OctopusDeploy/blog/blog/2019-09/devops-in-state-government/index.md

 - Reduce the length of time it took to deliver software.
 - Eliminate the need to deploy on weekends.

-In this post, I’ll cover the approaches I took to achieve this and some common pitfalls you might face in a similar environment.
+In this post, I cover the approaches I took to achieve this and some common pitfalls you might face in a similar environment.

 ## Prioritizing and tackling the biggest problems first